maxprais/mapped-uk/README.md

 npm install -g query-overpass
 ```

-Enter the coorindates you took from the openstreetmap.org site in the following order: S, W, N E, so for example with UK cooridinates:
+Enter the coorindates you took from the openstreetmap.org site in the following order: S, W, N, E, so for example with UK cooridinates:
 ```
 echo 'node(49.507,-11.804,61.275,2.256)[amenity=pub];out;' | query-overpass >> map.json
 ```